 How Long Do You Have to File a Dog Bite Injury Claim?

 The statute of limitations for dog bite lawsuits in Florida allows a four-year window to file.
 This means you have four years from the day of the dog bite to file your personal injury suit.
 If you fail to file the lawsuit within the required timeframe, you may be barred from recovering compensation in court.

-If you were injured in a dog attack, having an experienced personal injury attorney on your side can make a substantial difference in how much compensation you recover.
+If you were injured in a dog attack, having a dog bite lawyer with experience on your side can affect how much compensation you recover.
 The Santa Rosa Beach personal injury attorneys of The Bruner Law Firm understand how to deal with dog bite cases, from dealing with insurance adjusters to taking the case to trial.